Japanese Cabbage Pancake, also known as Osaka Okonomiyaki is a popular dish from the Kensai region of Japan.

 The name is derived from the word okonomi, meaning “how you like it,” and yaki meaning “cooked.”
 Japanese cabbage pancake is often known to foreigners as Japanese pizza, as it allows diners to chose the toppings they prefer.
 It is also sometimes referred to as a Japanese omelett or Osaka soul food.

-Okonomayaki is mainly associated with the Kansai and Hiroshima areas of Japan, but is widely available across the country.
+Okonomiyaki is mainly associated with the Kansai and Hiroshima areas of Japan, but is widely available across the country.
 Topping and batters vary by each region, so it’s worth traveling across Japan to experience the dishes diversity.
-In Hiroshima for example, local okonomayaki chefs add noodles to the okonomi batter, a technique you’d never see in Osaka.
+In Hiroshima for example, local okonomiyaki chefs add noodles to the okonomi batter, a technique you’d never see in Osaka.

 Once the Japanese cabbage pancake is cooked to perfection it’s placed on a sizzling platter and topped with okonomi sauce, kewpie mayo, shredded seaweed, bonito flakes and sliced green onions.

 Best Okonomiyaki in Osaka

 Some Osaka okonomiyaki restaurants are grill-it-yourself establishments, where the server produces a bowl of raw ingredients that the customer mixes and grills at tables fitted with teppan, or special hotplates.

 They may also have a diner-style counter where the cook prepares the dish in front of the customers, like at Benihana.

 If you’re traveling to Osaka and looking to enjoy the best Japanese Cabbage Pancake try eating at local favourites such as Mizuno, Okonomiyaki Momiji, Houzenji Sanpei, Kiji Umeda, Tsuruhashi Fugetsu or Okaru Nanba.

 When I announced to my parents that I’d be moving to Seoul for one year to teach English they decided to plan their first vacation to Asia.